pkic/pkic.org/content/events/2025/pqc-conference-austin-us/index.md

 * _Travel, accommodation and living expenses are not covered, all attendees are responsible to cover their own expenses._

 {{< button link="/register" target="_blank" label="Register for this conference" type="dark" >}}

+### Accommodation

+To make your stay in Austin as comfortable as possible, we've compiled a list of accommodation options near the Thompson Conference Center.
+Whether you're looking for a budget-friendly option or a luxurious stay, you'll find plenty of choices to suit your preferences.
+Visit the [accommodation page](accommodation/) for our detailed suggestions and helpful tips on booking your accommodation.

 ## Sponsors